richardrso/responsive-web-design/README.md

-# HTLM and CSS exercises
+# HTML and CSS exercises

 Exercises to practice HTML and CSS skills.